TheThingSystem/steward/nodewiki/steward/RaspberryPi.md

     python tools/test.py -t 120 --mode=release simple message

 _Some tests may fail because they'll time out, one will fail because IPv6 isn't enabled by default on the Pi.
-There seem to be at least one "known" bugs as well.
-These may be resolved if we move to a later version of Node._
+There seems to be at least one "known" bug as well.
+Some of these may be resolved if we move to a later version of Node._

 Now go ahead and install _node_ and _npm_,